SamuelIrvine/Kinetic-Dispersion-Solver/README.md

 ### Getting started

-We recommend that users begin by modifying one of the four provided examples [examples](examples).
+We recommend that users begin by modifying one of the four provided [examples](examples).

 ## Authors